 The deadline for applications is midnight on Sunday 24 November 2019.

-The AWF student grant scheme is open to those studying veterinary medicine, veterinary nursing, agricultural studies and animal welfare, who will have completed 2 years of study by the start of the project and to students studying for an MSc.
-The scheme is not open to PhD students.
+Those studying veterinary medicine, veterinary nursing, agricultural studies and animal welfare, who will have completed 2 years of study by the start of the project can apply for the research grant.
+Students studying for an MSc can also apply.
+The scheme is not currently open to PhD students.

 The grant will cover the costs of the project and a stipend to be paid to the student undertaking the research.
 The stipend will be equivalent to the national minimum wage.

 From learning to design and execute a research study from start to finish, to travelling abroad and meeting experts in the field of animal welfare, undertaking a student research project can be really rewarding and beneficial to your studies and future careers.

 Before making your application, please make sure you read our application guidelines and terms & conditions documents below.
 Please also make sure that you can fulfil all the grant requirements.
 You can then apply by completing our application form and returning it to firstname.lastname@example.org